jimhome1608/AthenaHR/README.md

 ```

 ## GTR Send and Receive
-GTR are sent from HR via formItemSvc.get and formItemSvc.query
+GTR are sent from HR via formItemSvc.get and formItemSvc.query<br>
-formItemSvc is part of the WCL in the form-item.service.ts file
+formItemSvc is part of the WCL in the form-item.service.ts file<br>
-$webapi service handles actaully sending a reciving the GTR
+$webapi service handles actaully sending a reciving the GTR<br>

 .